icecube/ppc/doc/index.rst

     *example: ELEV=5*

     This sets the flasher LED elevation angle directly (instead of as a correction to the nominal values).
 This still uses the internal sensor LED coordinates for DOM LEDs, possibly to be changed in the future.
 So, consider this option experimental for now.
 Default: not used.

+  - **FTLT**

+    *Flasher om TiLT*

+    *example: FTLT="0 0.6 0.8"*

+    This sets the flasher DOM tilt direction vector, which nominally is assumed to lie along the z-axis.
+If this is used but set to anything other than 3 valid float-point numbers, a DOM tilt value from cx.dat file is used instead.
+Default: (0, 0, 1).

   - **OVSZ**